 When competing with all the beautifully designed commercial spaces out there, the best way for a designer to create an interior that inspires and captures the attention is to incorporate the surprise factor into its work.
 With their often untapped potential, ceilings are an excellent background for such endeavors.
-Here are a few ideas of successful designs and a few examples of what we see emerging as the 2020 ceiling decor trends.
+Here are a few ideas of successful designs and a few examples of what we see emerging as ceiling decor trends with great appeal.

 While “graceful” is hardly the first word that comes to mind when talking about metal decor, things change when delicate metal ornamental chains meet a creative mind.
 The structures built this way are mind-blowing and exquisite.
 In addition, a designer can control how much space to fill by just opting for different chain lengths.

 These 3-D concentric bands of vertical metal chains from Kriskadecor vary in tones, creating an elegant and shiny display of luxury.

 Contrasting with unfinished ceilings and wavy light fixtures, these metal-chain veils successfuly replace the typical chandelier, bringing in intimate reflections of amber light and creating a view of artistic beauty.
 It is suprising to notice the way that metal softens the look of a room when used right.